manage a development team

 us since 2016

-A more reasonable manager might give the client the dev‘s email, then let the developer know to keep an eye out for it.
+A more reasonable manager might give the client the dev‘s email and tell the developer to watch for it.

-You, the great manager, should say this: “I‘m sorry, but he‘s not available right now.
+You, the great manager, should say, “I‘m sorry, but he‘s not available right now.
 No, even if it‘s important, I‘m afraid I can‘t get an immediate answer.
 What I can do is personally get back to you in the next 24 hours or so with an answer.”

 That answer, even if it chafes the client a bit, defends the integrity of the developer‘s time.
 They can write code, test code, and repeat.
 You‘ll be able to find a non-interrupting time to discuss it with them, and they‘ll never even need to type an email.
 Instead, they‘ll type more code.